 At the close of the year, they received orders from the 3rd Brigade’s commander, Brigadier-General Brannan, to head for Key West, Florida.
 Quartered briefly at the barracks at Annapolis, Maryland, Colonel Good and his 47th Pennsylvania Volunteers departed on 27 January 1862 via the steamer Oriental.

 They arrived in Florida in February 1862, and were assigned to garrison Fort Taylor, one of several federal installations in the state that were deemed strategically important by Union leaders.
-Although Florida had seceded from the Union in 1861, it remained home to a fair number of Union supporters, including slaves fleeing captivity.
+Although Florida had seceded from the Union in 1861, it remained home to a fair number of Union supporters, including enslaved men and women who were fleeing their captors.

 On 14 February 1862, Colonel Good and his 47th Pennsylvania Volunteers made their presence known to the residents of Key West during a parade through the streets of the city.
 That weekend, a number of men from the regiment mingled with members of the community as they attended local church services in town.

-While here, the men of the 47th drilled in heavy artillery and other battle strategies – often as much as eight hours per day.
+While here, the men of the 47th drilled in heavy artillery and other battle strategies—often as much as eight hours per day.
 Their time here was also difficult due to the prevalence of disease.
-Many of the 47th’s men lost their lives to typhoid or yellow fever, or to dysentery and other ailments spread from soldier to soldier by poor sanitary conditions.
+Many of the 47th’s men lost their lives to typhoid fever, or to dysentery and other ailments spread from soldier to soldier by poor sanitary conditions.

 Ordered to Hilton Head, South Carolina from mid-June through July, the 47th Pennsylvania camped near Fort Walker and then quartered in the Beaufort District, Department of the South.
 Duties of 3rd Brigade members at this time involved hazardous picket duty to the north of their main camp.
 According to Pennsylvania military historian, Samuel P. Bates, the 47th’s soldiers were known for their “attention to duty, discipline and soldierly bearing,” and “received the highest commendation from Generals Hunter and Brannan.”